-- The accrediting signatory; and - Turing the period of validity of the accreditation (which may have commenced prior to the date of admission).
+- Later than the date of admission of the accrediting signatory; and - During the period of validity of the accreditation (which may have commenced prior to be date of admission).

 Only students who graduate during the validity period of accreditation of a course will be deemed to have graduated with an NBA accredited degree.